-The Alternative to Meds Center does offer such investigatory work as part of the usual programs, as well as safe tapering methods administered by physicians with decades of experience in medication withdrawal.
-We encourage anyone in this difficult situation to become more acquainted with our resources and our program features.
-Please contact us for more information which is freely offered through our center.
+Alternative to Meds Center does offer such investigatory work as part of the usual programs, as well as safe Lamictal tapering methods administered by physicians with decades of experience in medication withdrawal.
+We encourage anyone in this difficult situation to become more acquainted with our resources for safe and gentle Lamictal withdrawal.

 Medical Disclaimer: Nothing on this Website is intended to be taken as medical advice.
 The information provided on the website is intended to encourage, not replace, direct patient-health professional relationships.
 Always consult with your doctor before altering your medications.
 Adding nutritional supplements may alter the effect of medication.
 Any medication changes should be done only after proper evaluation and under medical supervision.